fbpx

 Once that’s done, a professional concrete contractor must extend the foundation down to the new level and ensure that it will support the weight of the home above.
 Dig downs are most common among partial basements and crawl spaces with dirt floors.

-House lift
+House Lift

 Option number two is to perform a house lift.
 This type of project raises your basement head height by lifting the home rather than lowering the floor.
 It involves hours of project planning and the help of specialty house-lifting contractors.
 Once raised to the appropriate level, the foundation must then be extended up to meet the home.